 “Shut the Front Door.”

-Aside from the obvious definition, this is more or less Fieri’s way of saying, “I can’t even,” and is reserved for when he’s truly stunned by how tasty or insane a food item is, or when an additional component is added to an already outrageous-looking dish, like adding a pile of pastrami to a massive bacon cheeseburger.
+Aside from the obvious "front door" stand-in, this is more or less Fieri’s way of saying, “I can’t even,” and is reserved for when he’s truly stunned by how tasty or insane a food item is, or when an additional component is added to an already outrageous-looking dish, like adding a pile of pastrami to a massive bacon cheeseburger.